mbazero/pid-controller/documentation/manual.md

 the appropriate frequency, phase, or amplitude register.
 If more than one input data word is valid at a time, update instructions are sent sequentially, preferencing frequency, phase, and amplitude in order.

+### Frontpanel Interface
+The frontpanel interface module handles all USB communication to and from the FPGA.
+PC-to-FPGA communication allows for triggering of system operations, writing configuration memory, and submitting system requests.
+FPGA-to-PC communication allows for datalogging of averaged input data streams.

+#### Triggering System Operations
+System operations are triggered with a single Opal Kelly trigger-in module synchronous with the PID pipeline clock.
+The trigger-in module is 16-bits wide and supplies system reset, ADC conversion start, write enable, and DAC reference set triggers.
+All triggers are asserted for a single clock cycle.
+The offsets for these triggers within the array are specified in `ep_map.vh.` Supported triggers are discussed below.

+__System Reset Trigger__
+Resets all PID controller modules as well as external ADC, DAC, and DDS chips.
+System reset does not modify configuration state. e.g. a value written for a channel's P-coefficient will persist through a system reset.
+The only way to clear configuration state is to write zero values.

+__ADC Conversion Start Trigger__
+Signals the ADC controller to start continuous conversion mode.
+In continuous conversion mode, the ADC chip and controller loop indefinitely, converting new data and reading old data in parallel.
+The speed of the read/convert loop is determined by the ADC oversample ratio.
+At the base oversample ratio of 2, the read/convert loop operates at 100kHz.
+Once continuous conversion mode is started, the only way to stop it is with a system reset.

+__Write Enable Trigger__
+Signals a write of PID controller configuration memory.
+The address and channel wire-ins are used to address the specific memory location to be written.
+The array of four data wire-ins supplies the data to be written to this location.

+__DAC Reference Set Trigger__
+Triggers the DAC controller to send an internal reference set instruction to the DAC chip.
+By default, the DAC chip is configured to use an external reference voltage.
+There is no external reference voltage supplied in the breakout board design.
+The reference set instruction must be sent before the DAC chip can process write instructions.

+#### Writing Configuration Memory
+Six Opal Kelly wire-in endpoints and a single write enable trigger (as described above) are used to write data to PID controller configuration memory.

+The first wire-in endpoint specifies the address target of the write operation.
+Valid addresses are defined by address parameters in `ep_map.vh`.
+An example of valid address is `pid_p_coef_addr` which targets P coefficient memory in the PID controller.

+The second wire-in endpoint specifies the channel target of the write operation.
+Write channels are specified with a zero reference.
+This is different from the GUI and breakout board, which mark channel numbers with a one reference.

+The last four wire-in endpoints are the data channels.
+The concatenation of these channels forms a single data vector, which is written into the memory location specified by the address and channel endpoints on a write enable pulse.

+#### Submitting System Requests
+The request system uses the same address and channel endpoints and write enable trigger used to write configuration memory.
+Request addresses are specified in `ep_map.vh` separately from configuration memory write addresses.
+Supported requests are discussed below.

+__Oversample Clear Requests__
+Clears accumulating sum memory and any instructions in the oversample filter pipeline for the channel specified by the write channel endpoint.

+__PID Clear Request__
+Clears previous error and previous PID sum memory and any instructions in the PID filter pipeline for the channel specified by the write channel endpoint.

+__Output Clear Request__
+Clears previous output memory and any instructions in the output filter pipeline for the channel specified by the write channel endpoint.

+__Output Injection Request__
+Injects a single write instruction into the output filter to write the initial value stored in memory for the channel specified by the write channel endpoint.

+__Pipe Channel Set Requests__
+Sets the channel used for pipe data logging to that specified by the write channel endpoint.

+#### Datalogging
+The frontpanel interface facilitates logging of input ADC data.
+Two datalogging modes are supported.
+The first mode is called single-word mode.
+It uses Opal Kelly wire-out endpoints to transfer a single ADC data word per PID channel per read request.
+The second mode is called block-mode.
+It uses a single Opal Kelly pipe-out endpoint to transfer a block of 1024 ADC data words for a single channel per read request.
+Single-word data logging has low overhead and is intended to be used for constant monitoring of locked channels.
+Block-mode datalogging has substantially greater overhead in terms of FPGA area and USB transfer time.
+It is intended to be used when a lock is first set up to assist in PID parameter tuning.

+### Inputs
+The sole source of input in the PID controller default configuration is the integrated AD7608 ADC chip on the MIST breakout board.
+The AD7608 supports eight channels each with 18-bits of precision.
+Additional inputs could easily be added, provided that the different input streams are serialized and synced with the PID clock before entry into the PID pipeline.

 ## GUI Design
 The GUI is written in Python and uses the PyQt and PyQtGraph libraries